 - Place the flour in a separate bowl, sift in the baking powder and bicarbonate of soda, add the cacao nibs, then mix well.

-- Pour the dry ingredients into the wet mixture and stir until combined.
+- Pour the wet mixture into the dry ingredients and stir until combined.

 - Lastly fold in the peeled, chopped apple pieces.

 - Scrape the batter into the loaf tin and bake in the oven for 40-50 minutes, or until a knife inserted into the cake comes out clean.

 - Cool on a baking tray and enjoy!